Galaxy Z Flip 3 review: Samsung's most 'normal' foldable phone

 I'd still like to see more apps take advantage of Flex Mode.
 Can you imagine a game where you play it in Flex Mode with the controls on the bottom and the game on the top?

-Samsung Galaxy Z Flip 3 5G specs vs. Motorola Razr 5G, Samsung Galaxy Z Flip 5G, Samsung Galaxy S21
+Samsung Galaxy Z Flip 3 5G specs vs. Motorola Razr 5G, Galaxy Z Flip 5G, Galaxy S21

 |